godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 .. note::

-    Since Godot version 4.6 it is no longer necessary to match the version of godot-cpp with the Godot version you are using.
+    Since Godot version 4.6 it is no longer necessary to match the godot-cpp version with the Godot version you are using.
 Instead you will specify it in the scons build with the argument ``api_version=4.x``.

 .. warning::